Massachusetts is home to some of America's most important history. It's also a fantastic place to unwind and relax.

 Finally, end your day in the North End, Boston's oldest neighborhood and home to a variety of incredible Italian restaurants as well as Paul Revere's house.
 We suggest Carmelina's, which is one of the best Italian restaurants the North End has to offer.

 Massachusetts is also home to some of our popular resorts, which are all located conveniently near the destinations on this list.
-Whether you want to stay directly on the water at Camper's Haven, be tucked away at Cape Cod RV Resort, or enjoy the lake and pool at Peters Pond, you can't go wrong.
+Whether you want to stay close to the ocean at Sun Retreats Dennis Port, be tucked away in the woods at Sun Retreats Cape Cod, or enjoy boating and other outdoor recreation at Sun Retreats Peters Pond, you can't go wrong.

 Site and cabin rentals are filling up fast, so book your stay today.